mullman1/hpc_testing/MatrixMult/README.md

 ### Exercise

-Write a better matrix multiplication program using MPI.
+Write a better matrix multiplication program using threads and shared memory.

-In other words, do *not* use shared memory; assume a distributed memory and use message passing communication between processes (not threads, but processes).

-In your design, analysis and lab report, think about space as well as time.
-In other words, the goal is not *only* to be as fast as possible, it is also to multiply *very large* matrices.
+First, use OpenMP.
+Consider doing it by hand by using native threads.

 ### Acknowledgements and Apologies